The Outreach Committee is continuing to stock the Blessings Box, located near the church driveway exit.

 Sunday, August 8, 2021, at 11:00 a.m.

 Searching yahoo and Google?
-Shopping on line while social distancing?
+Christmas shopping on line while social distancing?
 Our easiest and most underused fundraising opportunity is waiting for you!
 Go to Goodsearch.com and type in "Westchester Congregational Church" where it says, "choose your cause," and access many store websites through Goodsearch and Goodshop.
 The church earns a penny for each search and the stores listed make a donation to WCC, either a percentage or a dollar amount, based on the amount of your purchase.
 Many popular stores are listed.
 This is not a scam; it really works.
 See Alice with any questions.